What Contractors Need to Know About the Roof Insurance Claims Process

 This process can take several weeks, and the insurance company may reach out to your roofing company for more context.
 Communication throughout this process is key.

-After the claim is accepted, the insurance company will decide how much money this job will cost according to the insurance policy.
-Once that’s determined, the insurance company sends the customer the exact amount for the repairs.
+After the claim is accepted, the insurance company will determine the cost of the job according to the policy.
+Once that’s determined, the company will send the customer the exact amount for the repairs.

 If the customer wants more work done outside of the approved repair, insurance will not cover it.
-You can still work with them for further repairs by providing them with an estimate.
+However, you can still work with the homeowner for further repairs by providing them with an estimate.

-Now that everything has been sorted out with the insurance company, they are no longer involved in the situation.
-If the homeowner accepts your estimate, go ahead and start on the repair job!
+Now that everything’s sorted out with the insurance company, the homeowner can accept your estimate.
+Go ahead and start on the repair job.

-As you go through this process, remind customers that you have no say in any insurance matters whatsoever.
-Customers must understand the scope of your job is limited to damage assessment and cost estimates.
-Any coverage questions should be directed to the insurance adjuster.
+As you go through this process, remind customers you have no say in insurance matters.
+Customers must understand that the scope of your job is limited to damage assessment and cost estimates.
+You should direct any coverage questions to the insurance adjuster.

 Laptop open with JobNimbus Boards showing different steps of a contractor's process